 The Council had to use a level of reserves to balance its 2023/24 Budget, and this may also have to be considered for the 2024/25 Budget due to the likely cost pressures outlined in the earlier sections of this strategy report.

-Appendix 3 to this report sets out the Council's overall reserves policy and the context in which decisions are made as to the appropriate level of reserves.
+Appendix 3 to the 13th December Cabinet report sets out the Council's overall reserves policy and the context in which decisions are made as to the appropriate level of reserves.